Case Study: Third-Party Risk Management

 A proportion of the jurisdictions have developed methods to analyze or benchmark a regulated institution’s cyber-security and resilience.
 The jurisdictions herein concentrate on reported incidents, surveys, penetration tests, and on-site inspections.
 These metrics are non-comparable to standardized quantitative metrics for financial risk and resilience.
 However, they act as indicators that provide information on the regulated entities’ approach to establishing and ensuring cybersecurity and resilience.

-Moreover, the supervisory authorities can depend on the regulated entities’ management information, which can differ across the entities.
+Moreover, the supervisory authorities can depend on the regulated entities’ management information, which can differ from one entity to another.

 Conventionally, the regulators and the regulated institutions in different jurisdictions use retrospective (backward-looking) indicators to determine a technology function’s performance.
 These indicators are usually presented to the Board of Directors and executives as part of management information that regulators may analyze.